How much does a book editor cost? (And how to reduce their fee)

 On average, it can take me between 25 and 40 hours to edit an 80,000-word manuscript (again, depending on the level of editing required).
 That involves two pass-throughs, one for intensive edits and one to double-check after the author has made changes.
 I can only do about four or five hours of good editing in a day (it’s intensive work!), so those 25–40 hours are usually spread out over about two or three weeks, depending on how quick the client is to review the first pass-through.

-If I have to speed up that edit to get it done faster, then I’m either going to have to compromise on the quality and perhaps only do one pass-through, or I have to increase the price because I’d be working ‘overtime’.
+If I have to speed up that edit to get it done faster, then I’m either going to have to compromise on the quality, do only one pass-through, or I have to increase the price because I’d be working ‘overtime’.

 There are a number of organisations for copy-editors and proofreaders, and they all have their own suggested rates, though there is some overlap and consistency.
-Two main bodies (CIEP and EFA) suggest the following:
+Two main bodies (CIEP and EFA) suggest the following (correct at time of posting):

 The Chartered Institute of Editing and Proofreading (CIEP)